-Cook's Canyon Trail is an easy level loop trail.
-Taking the right hand trail (Western side), you walk along a broad dirt road that takes you past a meadow and through the woods.
-Galloway Brook Trail, is a short side trail, that takes you along Galloway Brook.
-It rejoins the main trail near the pond.
-To the South, the pond flows over a waterfall and continues through a scenic gorge.
-The footing on the rocks there can be treacherous.
-The stone ledge to the left of the gorge offers a beautiful view of the valley.
-Continuing the second half of the loop, you will be walking on a dirt path.
-This side is wooded and travels through some damper areas.
+At the Southern end of the main Cook's Canyon Trail the pond flows over a waterfall and the brook continues through the canyon.
+The footing on the rocks along the canyon can be treacherous.
+There is a stone ledge to the left (North) of the canyon that offers a view of the valley.
+Continuing on the Eastern half of the property, you will be walking on a narrow path.
+This side is wooded and travels through some damp areas.
 Wooden planks are strategically placed over the wetter areas.
 This side runs along a stone-wall property boundary.
-Take care take not to inadvertently take a private trail that branches off of the main trail.
+Take care take not to inadvertently take a private trail that branches off the main trail and goes onto private property.